Second Ebola patient headed to U.S.; N.Y. tests possible victim

-Mount Sinai Hospital in Manhattan said on Monday it was testing a man who travelled to a West African nation where Ebola has been reported.
+Mount Sinai Hospital in Manhattan said on Monday it was testing a man who traveled to a West African nation where Ebola has been reported.

 The man, who came into the emergency room on Monday morning with a high fever and a stomach ache, was in "good condition" and results of tests to find the cause of his symptoms were expected by Tuesday morning, hospital officials said at a news conference.